 Article 9: Composition of the Board

-The Board shall consist of up to 30 members and will be inclusive of the alliance perspective described in Article 2.
+The Board shall consist of up to 30 members and will be inclusive of the alliance purpose described in Article 2.

-Two-thirds of the voting members of the Board shall be representatives from key Gavi Alliance partner institutions and stakeholders (each such representative a “Representative Board Member”) and one-third of its voting members shall be unaffiliated individuals who are appointed in their personal capacity on the basis of their skills and networks (each such member an “Unaffiliated Board Member”), all as defined and described herein and in the By-laws.
+Two-thirds of the voting members of the Board shall be representatives from key Gavi Alliance partner institutions and stakeholders (each such representative a “Representative Board Member”) and one-third of its voting members shall be unaffiliated individuals who are appointed in their personal capacity on the basis of their skills and networks (each such member an “Unaffiliated Board Member”), all as defined and described herein.

 The initial composition of the Representative Board Members shall be 18 members according to the following break-down: